SoundHound AI Inc. (SOUN) Stock: Navigating the Market Volatility

 SOUN) stock’s latest price update

-SoundHound AI Inc. (NASDAQ: SOUN)’s stock price has dropped by -5.81 in relation to previous closing price of 2.58.
-Nevertheless, the company has seen a loss of -7.95% in its stock price over the last five trading days.
+SoundHound AI Inc. (NASDAQ: SOUN)’s stock price has soared by 4.72 in relation to previous closing price of 2.54.
+Nevertheless, the company has seen a gain of 9.47% in its stock price over the last five trading days.
 Barron’s reported on 03/08/23 that SoundHound Shares Drop After Earnings as AI Stocks Hit an Air Pocket

 Analysts’ Opinion of SOUN